microsoft/Windows-IoT-Samples/GPIOOneWire/ReadMe.md

 languages:
   - cpp
 products:
-  - windows
+  - Windows 10
-  - windows-iot
+  - Windows IoT
-  - windows-10-iot-Enterprise
+  - Windows 10 IoT Enterprise
 description: "This sample shows how to read from the DHT11 from a Universal Windows Application for Windows 10 IoT Enterprise."
 ---